-A History of User Experience-Based Google Algorithm Updates
+Google Algorithms And Updates Focusing On User Experience: A Timeline

 Mobile Update (2015)

-This was the very first time Google gave marketers a heads-up (or a warning, for many) that an update was coming.
+This was the first time Google gave marketers a heads-up (or a warning, for many) that an update was coming.

 Focusing on the user’s experience on mobile was a significant signal reflecting the growing use of mobile as part of the customer search journey.

-Google was clear in communicating that this update would prioritize mobile-friendly websites on mobile SERPs.
+Google clearly communicated that this update would prioritize mobile-friendly websites on mobile SERPs.
 Many more mobile updates followed.

-The focus: Mobile content and users’ mobile site experience.
+The focus: mobile content and users’ mobile site experience.

 - Focus on design factors such as responsive design and mobile page structures.

-- Enhance site navigation so mobile users could quickly find what they need.
+- Enhance site navigation, so mobile users can quickly find what they need.

 - Avoid format issues on mobile that were different from the desktop experience.